Colorist Services

 Here is the short of it.
 DaVinci Resolve dominates the working pipeline alongside Baselight rooms for higher-end finishing.
 With HDR Dolby Vision and IMF master deliverables routed for Netflix, HBO Max, Movistar+, Disney+.
 Amazon Prime, Apple TV+, and theatrical DCP.
 The cinematographer-colorist relationship runs deep — José Luis Alcaine, Javier Aguirresarobe, Pau Esteve Birba, Eduard Grau.
 And Daniel Aranyó (the Almodóvar and Bayona DP cohort) hand off LUTs and reference looks that route through these rooms.
 AEC (the Spanish Society of Cinematographers) and the AISGE-AIE union framework support the working environment.

 Here is the breakdown.
 Project work spans theatrical-feature finishing for the Almodóvar El Deseo slate.
-Bayona's Apaches Entertainment and Belén Atienza productions (Society of the Snow, The Impossible, Penny Dreadful: City of Angels), Rodrigo Sorogoyen's Atresmedia Cine work.
+Bayona's Apaches Entertainment and Belén Atienza shoots (Society of the Snow, The Impossible, Penny Dreadful: City of Angels), Rodrigo Sorogoyen's Atresmedia Cine work.
 Plus prestige series for Mediapro Studios (Money Heist, El embarcadero).
 Bambú Producciones (Grand Hotel, Velvet, Las Chicas del Cable).
 Movistar+ Originals (La Peste, Antidisturbios, La Unidad).
 And the streaming Spanish-language slates for Netflix, HBO Max, Amazon, and Disney+.
-Spain's ICAA 30% rebate qualifies post-prod spend through delivery.
+Spain's ICAA 30% rebates qualifies post-prod spend through delivery.

 Here is what that looks like on the ground.
 With the 50% Canary Islands and 70% Navarra and 40% Basque regional uplifts stacking for treaty-eligible projects.
 Commercial work flows through Madrid and Barcelona post houses for global brand campaigns shot across Mediterranean coast, Almería desert (Lawrence of Arabia heritage).
 Canary Islands volcanic, and Pyrenees high-alpine.
-EUR Eurozone settlement, IVA 21% VAT recovery, and ICAA records are baked into every finishing budget.
+EUR Eurozone settlement, IVA 21% VAT recovery, and ICAA records are baked into each finishing budget.

 ACT 03